combvt/book-library-cli/README.md

 ## Features

-- Search books using Google Books API
+- Search books using the Google Books API
 - Add books to a personal library
 - View stored books and detailed information
 - Remove books from the library